eliphatfs/typhon/README.md

 - Supporting `and`, `or` and `not` syntaxes
 - Type checking for implicit `__bool__` calls, and so on (no implications on interference)
 - Basic support for generic classes.
 More specifically, intrinsics for the `list` type
-- Transpiler to some statically typed language with current constructs Probably C++ since transpiler is designed as a co-product only.
+- Transpiler to some statically typed language with current constructs, probably C++ since transpiler is designed as a co-product only.
   The major part in `typhon` is the type inference engine.
   C++ is complicated, but it is also more versatile since it is complicated.
 - Implement intrinsics for most builtin functions